kuszturareka/HQ/README.md

 ### Visitor Goals

 a.
-As a former World of Warcraft player, I would like to dive in the Hearthstone realm and relive th narrative.
+As a former World of Warcraft player, I would like to dive in the Hearthstone realm and relive the narrative.

 b.
-As a new Hearthstone player, I would like to know what Hero suits me.

-c.
 As a Hearthstone player, I would like to try the quiz out of fun.

 ## Design
 ### Colour Scheme

-The two main colours used are
+The two main colours used are a dark shade of magenta (#730851) and white.

 Color scheme taken from [Scheme Color](https://www.schemecolor.com/hearthstone-logo-colors.php).